artefactory/sftp-gateway/README.md

 ![Nautilus SFTP Gateway architecture](./docs/Nautilus_SFTP_Gateway_architecture.png)

-This is a Docker image containing a SSH server and an INotify daemon allowing to create a SFTP gateway server.
-Once deployed, you can connect to the SFTP server and read/write files that are immediately synchronised to GCS or other cloud storage services.
+A Docker image containing a SSH server and an INotify daemon allows to create a SFTP gateway server.
+Once deployed, you can connect to the SFTP server and read/write files that are immediately synchronised to GCS, S3, Azure Blob Storage (in development) and/or other cloud storage services.

 The repository contains the appropriate files to deploy the container to Kubernetes.